Overview

 and liquidity.
 FLP will recommend alternative funds only after performing qualitative and quantitative research on those vehicles

-with a view to ensuring that they are appropriate for the client’s needs.
+with a view to ensuring they are appropriate for the client’s needs.
 These funds will be subject to ongoing due diligence.

 Optimized Indexing